Relative Information Gain and Gaussian Process Regression: Effective Dimension, Information Gain and Relative Information Gain

 \section{Effective Dimension, Information Gain and Relative Information Gain}

-We describe a new connection between the effective dimension and the information gain, and we introduce the relative information gain.
+We describe a connection between the effective dimension and the information gain, and we introduce the relative information gain.
 First, we notice that both the effective dimension and the information gain can be expressed in terms of the eigenvalues $(\lambda_i)_{i=1}^{n}$ of $\mK_n$.
-In particular, as we establish in Lemma \ref{lem:deff_eqdef} and Lemma \ref{lem:ig_eqdef},
+In particular, by Lemma \ref{lem:deff_eqdef} and Lemma \ref{lem:ig_eqdef},

 Starting from these expressions, one can easily verify that the effective dimension is related to the derivative of the information gain. \begin{proposition} For all $n \geq 1$ and $\eta \geq 0$,